natalieCloud/natalieCloud/README.md

 - ⚡ Undergraduate Degree from ${\color{red}\text{THE* Ohio State University}}$
 - 🔭 Currently working on a personal webpage, as well as continuing the [polyominos project](https://github.com/natalieCloud/Polyomino-Generation)
 - 🌱 Interested in Operating Systems, Algorithms, Education, and Computing Ethics!
-- 💬 Ask me about Blokus or Bass Guitar or Plants or Painting or my love of Disk Scheduling Algorithms!
+- 💬 Ask me about Blokus or bass guitar or plants or painting or my love of Disk Scheduling Algorithms!

 <hr/>